marshomics/profinder/README.md

 When `--domain archaea` is specified, Prokka's `--kingdom` is automatically set to `Archaea` (override with `--kingdom` if needed).

 All other pipeline steps (Prokka annotation, IGR extraction, operon identification, HMM marker screening, FIMO motif scanning, report generation) run identically for both domains.

-## How the pipeline works

-ProFinder is not a genome-wide promoter annotation tool.
-It applies a series of biologically motivated filters to produce a short, high-confidence list of promoter sequences upstream of single-copy phylogenetic marker genes: ribosomal proteins, tRNA synthetases, DNA replication components, and similar housekeeping functions.
-These genes are constitutively expressed because the cell cannot afford to silence them, so their promoters are strong candidates for driving reliable expression.

-The pipeline annotates a genome with [Prokka](https://github.com/tseemann/prokka), extracts intergenic regions between annotated CDS features, identifies operons using a two-pass proximity/flanking-distance algorithm, and screens for marker genes via hmmsearch against TIGRfam and Pfam (profiles are bundled).
-Candidate promoters are then classified by the domain-appropriate CNN.
-Promoters are scanned for transcription factor binding motifs with FIMO, and a visual HTML report is generated.

-## Why an *E. coli*-trained classifier works across bacterial species

-PromoterLCNN was trained on *E. coli* K-12 σ70 promoters, but the core recognition logic (the −10 TATAAT and −35 TTGACA hexamers, the 17 ± 1 bp spacer, the AT-rich upstream element) is conserved across bacteria.
-In benchmarking across eleven species spanning seven phyla, ProFinder returned useful promoter shortlists (13 to 33 σ70 marker promoters) for every species with intergenic GC content below 50%, including organisms as distant from *E. coli* as *Bacillus subtilis* (Firmicutes), *Synechocystis* sp.
-PCC 6803 (Cyanobacteria), and *Vibrio cholerae* (Vibrionaceae).

-For organisms with intergenic GC content above approximately 60% (*Pseudomonas aeruginosa*, *Caulobacter crescentus*, *Mycobacterium tuberculosis*), the pipeline returns very few or no σ70 marker promoters.
-The AT-rich motifs that define σ70 promoters are genuinely sparse in high-GC intergenic regions.
-The classifier rejects these sequences rather than misclassifying them, so output remains reliable but incomplete.

 ## Requirements